Standing Forward Bend -Uttanasana

 - Internally rotating your thighs will help you to spread your sitting bones, giving you more room to fold.

 - Stretches the back of the legs, the hips and spine.

 - Balances the nervous system, calms the mind.

 - Improves digestion, stimulates the liver and kidneys.

-- Relieves tension in the lower back when practised with bent knees.
+- Can relieve tension in the lower back when practised with bent knees.

 Watch out for

-- If you have any issues with your back, such as herniated discs, please check with your health professional before practising forward bends.
+- If you have any back injuries please check with your health professional before practising forward bends.
 You may need to modify or avoid them depending on your individual condition.